Chemical Sciences

 Project

 Antibiotic resistance is recognised by the WHO as one of the greatest threats to humanity, and infectious diseases rank as the second most common cause of death worldwide.

-Polymyxin antibiotics are the current last-line of defence for drug-resistant Gram-negative infections, but are severely nephrotoxic.
-Most worryingly, since 2015, a mobile resistance gene (mcr-1) has been spreading globally and making our last resort antibiotic ineffective.
+Polymyxin antibiotics are the current last-line of defence, but are severely nephrotoxic.
+Most worryingly, since 2015, a mobile resistance gene (mcr-1) has been spreading globally and making our last hope in the clinic ineffective.
 In 2022, macolacin was discovered.
-Macolacin is a new polymyxin scaffold that retains potent activity towards mcr-1 mediated polymyxin-resistant Gram-negative bacteria.
+Macolacin is a new polymyxin scaffold that retains potent activity towards mcr-1 mediated polymyxin resistant Gram-negative bacteria.

+This project seeks to conduct a structure-activity-relationship (SAR) study of macolacin and prepare new analogues with diminished toxicity that could replace polymyxins as last-line of defence antibiotics in the clinic.
 Successful candidates will use organic synthesis techniques and modern methods of solid phase peptide synthesis.
 Candidates will also have the opportunity to undertake and learn biological assays if they desire.

 Dr Alan Cameron